What Is a Zero Knowledge Email Provider?April 5, 2022 / My Data Removal Staff

 It makes sense to consider the business model of the email provider you are using or considering.

-Freemium: This is how Protonmail and Tutenota operate.
+Freemium: This is how Proton and Tutenota operate.
 There are free tiers with limited space and limited options.
 These free options are supported by the paid users who desire more services from the platform.
 To use your own domain with one of these email providers requires a paid subscription.
-Tutenota and Protonmail are constantly updating their service and adding new features.
+Tutenota and Proton are constantly updating their service and adding new features.

 Ad revenue: This is Gmail, Outlook, and most everyone else who offers free email.
 They show you ads alongside your emails to make money.
 Gmail stopped having the ads based on the contents of your emails a few years ago.
 But they know pretty well who you are and your interests, and they make lots of money on their ads.